bgopi23/tp/docs/DeveloperGuide.md

 ### Adding, editing or deleting exercises for a client
 FitBook enables our target user (personal trainers) to add, edit and delete custom exercises for each of their clients.
-The management of these custom exercises are performed using the `fitadd` and `fitdelete` commands.
+The management of these custom exercises is performed using the `fitadd` and `fitdelete` commands.

 An exercise consists of a name, number of sets, number of reps and break time between sets (in seconds).